realcrane/Bayesian-Differentiable-Physics-for-Cloth-Digitalization/README.md

 Check out the python scripts in the folder **experiments** for training our BDP.
 They have detailed comments for explaining themselves.

-# Cusick Drape Dataset
+## Cusick Drape Dataset

-The data are available in the .\data\...
+The dataset in given in the folder data.

 ## Authors
 Authors